 There are so many excellent photography and filmmaking resources on the web that there's little point in duplicating them.
-On my blog I talk about the decision making that went into shooting and developing specific photos, but I'll leave most of the detailed technical discussions to the established educators who have already put out incredible volumes of material, much of it free.
+I'll leave most of the detailed technical discussions to the hard working and highly capable professionals who have already put out incredible volumes of material, much of it free.

-Phlearn - These guys give some of the best online Photoshop tutorials around.
+Phlearn - Aaron Nace gives some of the best online Photoshop tutorials around.
 This is for intermediate to advanced photographers who already understand the basics of how to shoot and want to bring out the best in their work in post processing.

 Gary Fong - This is a fantastic Youtube channel in which Gary Fong shares the simple yet incredibly effective methods he uses to craft his amazing photographs.
 This is a must watch for photographers interest in improving their craft.

 Cambridge in Colour - This is one of the best overall knowledge repositories on digital still photography I've seen anywhere.
 It's highly technical (more so than many readers can tolerate), but if you manage to assimilate everything on the site, no one will be able to say you don't know what you're talking about.